Sam-programs/expand.nvim/README.md

 the plugin makes sure 'magic' is set while checking pairs

-alternatively you can use a function to evaluate wether to expand the pair or not which returns true if the pair should be chosen and false or nil(nothing)
+alternatively you can use a function to evaluate wether to expand the pair or not which returns true if the pair should be chosen and false or nil(nothing) otherwise

 the table for languages is like a fallback table
 ```lua